@import - Importing data

 The example shows how data about fruits included in a CSV file fruits.csv is imported into a database table fruits.

-The example shows a minimal example where the columns of the CSV file is mapped directly to the table columns.
+The example shows a minimal example where the columns of the CSV file are mapped directly to the table columns.

 1,Banana,1.22